vuvictor1/Flashing-Exit-Sign/README.md

 Program that displays a graphical output of an exit sign.
-Featured with a flashing sign, colored panels and control buttons.
+Featured with a flashing arrow, colored panels and control buttons.
 Program written in C#.
 Runs using a bash script file.

 ***Run Instructions***
 ```